 Domain names are the name of Namecheap’s game (sorry, couldn’t resist), with over seven million under their control.

-We’ve seen this story before.
-Hosting A is good at X, so they leverage their brand name and deep pockets to muscle into new service Y. Doesn’t mean they’re any good at it, however.
+We’ve seen this story before; Hosting A is good at X, so they leverage their brand name and deep pockets to muscle into new service Y. It doesn’t necessarily mean that they’re any good at it.

 So what’s the deal with Namecheap?